Strategy, Legal & Operations

 This upgrade allowed them to process around 3,000 online orders daily, improving order accuracy and reducing shipping delays.

-Motocard, a European motorcycle gear retailer, faced challenges keeping up with a growing number of online orders.
+Motocard, a Spanish motorcycle gear retailer, faced challenges keeping up with a growing number of online orders.

 By integrating a Warehouse Management System (WMS) and reorganizing their storage with picking shelves, they improved their order processing efficiency.

-SAM Outillage, a tool manufacturer, struggled with slow order fulfillment due to outdated logistics processes.
+SAM Outillage, a French tool manufacturer, struggled with slow order fulfillment due to outdated logistics processes.

 Manual order processing

-A traditional approach where staff manually record orders, update inventory, and arrange shipments.
+Manual order processing is a traditional approach where staff record orders, update inventory, and arrange shipments by hand.

 It works for small businesses with low order volumes but is prone to errors and delays.